 - An earned undergraduate degree from an institution accredited by the Ministry of Higher Education and Scientific Research in the U.A.E. or by the relevant national or regional institutional accrediting body in the case of international applicants. - A 3.00 GPA (on a 4.00 scale) or better in undergraduate study.
 For students with post undergraduate credits earned at more than one institution, a separate GPA is calculated for each institution.

 English Language Requirements

-All students must achieve a TOEFL[®] score of 550 (CBT 213, 79-80 IBT) or International IELTS[TM] score of 6.5 (+ 6.5 on the writing part) or an equivalent score in a test approved by the U.A.E.
+All students must achieve a TOEFL® score of 550 (CBT 213, 79-80 IBT) or International IELTSTM score of 6.5 or an equivalent score in a test approved by the U.A.E.
 MOHESR.

 Exceptions: